Nonprofit Resources

 - What hours you want the store to be open

-- How the store will be staffed (volunteers vs. paid staff)
+- How the store will be staffed (volunteers or paid staff)

 - Whether the location of your store is the right one

-This exercise will help you determine whether you can operate your store in a tax-exempt manner while also meeting your objectives for the store.
+This exercise will help your church determine whether you can operate a bookstore in a tax-exempt manner while also meeting your objectives for the store.
 If you want and are able to do this, the remainder of this article will help you ensure compliance.

 Understanding UBI